How to do Great Keppel Island

 Ultimate Flop & Drop

 Looking for a super laid back, relaxed, lazy day?
 Add on your lunch with GKI Hideaway - this can be done upon booking, once you've selected your return transfers, a page of optional extras comes up which includes "lunch & refreshment".
-When you arrive on the island, duck into the Water Sports beach shack, set up camp on Putney beach under the wonderful Melaleuca trees and only move to have your lunch and a coldie.
+When you arrive on the island, duck into the Water Sports beach shack, set up camp on Putney beach under the wonderful Melaleuca trees and only move to have your lunch (choice of burger or caesar salad) and a coldie (choice of XXXX or Great Northern).
 Maybe washed down with a Pina Colada dessert, you're overseas after all.

 Have a different Keppel experience?
 We'd love to hear it!
 Share your Great Keppel love stories with us here.